Jack Doohan: 2020: Debut campaign in FIA Formula 3

-2021
+2021: Runner-up to Hauger

 Doohan driving the Dallara F3 2019 during the 2021 Spielberg Formula 3 round.

 For the 2021 season, Doohan made the switch to Trident to partner Clément Novalak and David Schumacher.
 He started his season off strong with a second place in qualifying in Barcelona.
 He scored his first points with eighth in the second sprint race, and despite a slow start in the feature race, Doohan was able to take second and his first podium.
 Doohan qualified fourth in France, and drove solid races in the sprint races for eighth and fifth places.
 He would secure his first F3 victory after overtaking Dennis Hauger with a few laps to go.
 At the Red Bull Ring, Doohan qualified in seventh and finished in the same position in sprint race 1, but was promoted to third place due to numerous penalties from others ahead of him.
 He would finish seventh in the second sprint but was hit by Jak Crawford in the feature race, which caused a puncture that unravelled his race.
 In Budapest, Doohan qualified third.
 He had an average first sprint race, finishing ninth but fell back to 13th in the second sprint due to mechanical issues.
 He bettered that result and took third place in the feature race.

 The following weekend in Spa-Francorchamps was where he achieved his biggest success of the campaign.
 Doohan took his first pole position on Friday by 0.7 seconds.
 Doohan ended 12th in the first sprint race, in which he revealed he purposely kept his spot to block off Dennis Hauger behind for reverse pole.
-Doohan would then controlled things perfectly and win both the second sprint race and the feature race at Spa-Francorchamps, even having a battle with Victor Martins in the latter race.
+Doohan would then control things perfectly and win both the second sprint race and the feature race at Spa-Francorchamps, even having a battle with Victor Martins in the latter race.
 This made him the first FIA Formula 3 driver to score two victories on the same weekend.
 He qualified fourth in Zandvoort and ended sixth in the first race.
-However, a mistake in the second race at Zandvoort cost him a heap of points, but managed to end fourth in the feature race.
+However, a mistake in the second race at Zandvoort cost him a heap of points, but he managed to finish fourth in the feature race.
 Doohan claimed pole in the final round in Sochi.
 A mistake by Doohan in the sprint race left him out of the points and Hauger to claim the title.
 Having defied team orders to let through his teammate Novalak during the race, Doohan won the last race, making sure that Trident were able to win the teams' championship by a measly four points.

 Doohan remained in Formula 3 for post-season with newcomers Van Amersfoort Racing.